KaeyaBuilds/artifact-and-weapon/README.md

 * Sword ranking for [Kaeya's elemental burst alone](https://github.com/KaeyaBuilds/artifact-and-weapon/blob/main/results/best_builds_for_Q.tsv).
 * [Master sheet](https://github.com/KaeyaBuilds/artifact-and-weapon/blob/main/results/master_weapon_artifact_sheet.tsv):
 The master sheet contains all of the sword-artifact combinations with refinements R1 to R5.
-You should be able to look up your specific build in the master sheet and compare it with the top ranked build scenarios that are shown above.
+You should be able to look up your specific build (sword, refinement, artifact set and mainstats) in the master sheet and compare it with the top ranked build scenarios that are shown above.

 Footnotes: The calculations are a collaboration between wolich, elijam and ai.